 The tacit agreement between the centre-left minority government and the mainstream centre-right opposition has temporarily isolated the far-right Sweden Democrats (SD), ensuring governability for minority governments.
 However, the SD is expected to perform strongly in the upcoming September 2018 election, undermining the current dynamics in Swedish politics, heralding a period of complicated policy-making.
 Terrorism risks are low, with lone-actor attacks being the most likely form of incident.
-There is a moderate risk of arson attacks against refugee centres carried out by right-wing groups.
+There is a moderate risk of right-wing groups launching arson attacks against refugee centres.

 Sweden has one of the world's most internationally integrated economies and welcomes foreign investment regardless of which government holds office.
 The transport and communications infrastructure are of the highest quality.
 From an international perspective, unit labour costs are comparatively high and labour laws very protective of workers' rights.
 However, workers are very well educated and relations between employers and trade unions generally accommodative.
 The public administration is transparent and incidents of corruption are rare.

 On 7 April 2017, a hijacked truck was driven into crowds in central Stockholm, killing four and injuring 15 people.
 The terrorism act highlights the continued risk of Islamic State-inspired vehicle-impact attacks.
 However, the risk of more complex and co-ordinated attacks similar to the November 2015 attacks in Paris is lower than in other Western European countries such as France or the United Kingdom, which are of greater strategic and symbolic significance.